TECH-NET only sells what it uses in its own

 CADKEY as support.

 based 3D MCAD systems moved to the PC.
 The high-end Pro/e, UG

 and Catia were added to the mid-ranged products of IronCAD, CADKEY,

 VX, Solidworks, Solid Edge

-and Inventor making CAD much more readily available.
+and Inventor making MCAD much more readily available.
 It was strange

 that all of the popular packages were nothing but Pro/e Clones.